esamattis/piler/README.md

 Really Express takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.

-The grand scheme is that the you can seamlessly write server and client-side code.
+The grand scheme is that you can seamlessly write server and client-side code.
 You can **embed client-side code in to your Node.js files!** It should be trivial to change code execution from the server to the client.
 Also function and variable sharing is a breeze.